 Ian Callinan – a four-time SANFL Premiership player with Central District – was the club’s first SANFL captain and assistant development coach, taking on the role after playing 32 AFL games for the Crows as a mature age recruit.

 The SANFL Crows – wearing a guernsey designed and voted for by fans – made their debut against North Adelaide at Prospect Oval on April 6, 2014.
-Adelaide secured its first win in the second game against Central District.
+Adelaide secured its first win in the third game against Central District.

 Adelaide’s SANFL side reached the finals for the first time in 2016, advancing to the preliminary final but knocked out by eventual premier Sturt.
 Three seasons later it again reached the preliminary final, this time losing to Glenelg.